vandersantanna/portfolio/docs/docker.md

 ---

 ## 1. Executive Summary & Value Proposition

+>A curated, hands-on portfolio page showing how I apply Docker to database reliability, operations, and data engineering workflows.
+Each section includes a short explanation and three concise, copy-ready examples (Dockerfiles, Compose snippets, CLI, CI, checklists).

 Containerization accelerates DBRE/DBA/DataOps workflows by standardizing environments, reducing drift, and enabling reproducible builds, tests, and operations.
 This guide demonstrates practical patterns for secure images, persistent storage, observability, CI/CD for schema changes, and disaster recovery testing—all with minimal toil and maximum reliability.

 **Examples**